12Balu34/ansible-for-nsxt-docs/docs/source/nsxt/nsxt_repo_sync_facts_module.rst

 Synopsis
 --------
-- Returns the synchronization status for the manager represented by given.
+- Returns the synchronization status for the manager represented by given .